The productivity paradox: Secrets of highly productive practices

 I've discovered that it's less tiring and stressful to produce $8,000 of dentistry per day than to produce $1,500.

-The practices that left me exhausted and miserable at the end of the day were always the low-grossing ones.
-High-grossing practices were the opposite — I’d leave energised, and elated, surprised by how easy the day had been.
+The practices that left me exhausted and beaten up at the end of a work day were the low-grossing ones.
+High-grossing practices were the opposite — I'd leave energised and elated, surprised by how easy the day had been.

 The friction factor